Oils and spreads

 - chocolate, biscuits, cakes and pastries

-Unsaturated fats are healthier fats that are usually from plant sources and in liquid form as oil.
+Unsaturated fats are healthier fats that are mostly found in oils from plants and fish.

 Unsaturated fat is found in: